 For Windows 10, the space requirement is 16GB, which should be kept free on the main system drive the computer uses.
 This is actually the same as previous versions of Windows, so if you've upgraded before you can most likely do it again.

-To check how much space you have left, go to My Computer (or This PC depending on the version of Windows you're running) where any drives you have will be listed.
-You can see the remaining space indicated underneath each drive, or you can right click and select Properties for a clearer overview (the system drive is usually C:).
+If you want to check how much space is left on your PC, go to My Computer (or This PC, depending on which version of Windows you’re running) where any drives you have will be listed.
+You can see the remaining space indicated beneath each drive, or you can right click and select Properties for a better overview (your system drive is usually C:)